Featured Articles, Podcasts, and Videos about PHPs

 2024

 Prepared for physicians in internal medicine, psychiatry, and nearly every medical specialty, the 7th edition is the most comprehensive publication in addiction medicine.
-It offers detailed information to help physicians navigate addiction treatment for all patients, not just those seeking treatment for SUDs.
+It offers detailed information to help physicians navigate addiction treatment for all patients, not just those seeking treatment for substance use disorders.
 Published by the American Society of Addiction Medicine and edited by Shannon C. Miller, MD, Richard N. Rosenthal, MD, Sharon Levy, MD, Andrew J. Saxon, MD, Jeanette M. Tetrault, MD, and Sarah E. Wakeman, MD.

 The Role & Success of Physician and Healthcare Professional Programs

-by Linda Bresnahan, MS
+Linda Bresnahan, MS

 September 2024